studentkittens/lncs-pandoc/paper.md

 **Dropbox**

 Dropbox supports login with FIDO U2F enabled YubiKeys.
-It is pretty simple to set up two-factor authentication for a Dropbox account.
+It is also pretty simple to set up two-factor authentication for a Dropbox account.
 There is a step-by-step instruction on yubico.com [@dropbox].